-- explorative research on how people interact with technology, on users’ needs and practises in everyday life contexts
+- exploratory research on how people interact with technology, on users’ needs and practices in everyday life contexts;